freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/work-with-variable-data-in-c-sharp-console-applications/modify-the-content-of-string-using-built-in-string-data-type-methods-in-c-sharp.md

 # --question--

+## --assignment--

+Complete the <a href="https://learn.microsoft.com/training/modules/csharp-modify-content/" target="_blank" rel="noreferrer">Modify the Content of Strings Using Built-In String Data Type Methods in C#</a> module on Microsoft Learn.
+Then, answer the question below.

 ## --text--

 Which method finds the next index of either the `-` char, the `=` char, or the `_` char?